-“After yet another awkward exchange with a mother at my son’s school, I really feel that other parents (especially mothers) should be made aware of the fact that being a non-custodial mom (NCM) is one of the most selfless things a mother can do for her children – especially if it was her choice, and not the courts’.
-It is not a shame to be an NCM AND I am not a bad mother because my son resides with his dad.
+“After yet another awkward exchange with a mother at my son’s school, I really feel that other parents should be made aware of the fact that being a non-custodial mom (NCM) is one of the most selfless things a mother can do for her children – especially if it was her choice and not the court’s.
+It is not a shame to be a NCM and I am not a bad mother because my son lives with his dad.
 I made the best decision for him, not for myself!” – Elizabeth, mother of Benjamin (9)

 After a divorce, most people assume that children reside primarily with mothers.
-However, there are many non-custodial mothers (NCM) out there – not that you would know it.
-NCMs are more than a little hesitant to let others know their status.
-Many feel guilty and ashamed of being branded as bad mothers.
-Some choose not to let others know they have children at all, simply because the judgement and questions sometimes just get too much.
+However, there are many non-custodial mothers (NCM) out there – not that you would know it because NCMs are more than a little hesitant to let others know their status.
+Many feel guilty and ashamed of being branded bad mothers.
+Some choose not to let others know they have children at all, simply because the judgement and questions are sometimes just too much.

 “I have experienced a very strong sense of stigma and shame among non-custodial moms.
-I have shared custody with my ex-husband but our son (7) resides with him and his wife.
-The looks I have been given at his school and the parents openly discussing me is just heart-breaking to me.
-I love my son with all my heart and I only did what was best for him.”
-Nicole, mother of Doug (7)
+I have shared custody with my ex-husband but our son (7) lives with him and his wife.
+The looks I have been given at his school – and the parents openly discussing me – is just heartbreaking to me.
+I love my son with all my heart and I only did what was best for him.” – Nicole, mother of Doug (7)

 Jacki Krasas* is a professor of sociology and Director of the Women’s Studies Program at Lehigh University (Pennsylvania, USA) who is conducting research on NCMs.
 She says, “When a non-custodial mother tells someone that her child does not live with her, she braces for the reaction.
 Perhaps it is silence.
 Perhaps there is a fleeting sour expression or an abrupt end to the conversation.
 The other moms at school may back away and even the best reactions are tainted by the unspoken assumption that she must have done something wrong.
 In fact, NCMs routinely experience harsh judgement and the assumption that they are unfit mothers.” (sic)

-Lisa explains: “As soon as I realised that my daughter would be better off with her dad because I have to travel overseas so much for my work, and I actually voiced my intention to do this, I was crucified.
-The things that people who were supposed to love me said to me still hurt my heart whenever I think of them.
+“As soon as I realised that my daughter would be better off with her dad because I have to travel overseas so much for work, and I actually voiced my intention to do this, I was crucified.
+The things that people who were supposed to love me said still hurt my heart whenever I think of them.
 After I granted primary custody to her dad, strangers have judged me too.
-But then again, how can I expect a total stranger to understand that I was only doing what is best for my little girl, when my own mother doesn’t speak to me because of my decision.
+But then again, how can I expect a total stranger to understand that I was only doing what is best for my little girl, when my own mother doesn’t speak to me because of my decision?
 I used to explain extensively when people asked me about Sarah before, but nowadays I just smile and wave.
-It’s not worth the effort.”
+It’s not worth the effort.” – Lisa, mother of Sarah

 Communication, interaction and cooperation from the child’s school are other huge obstacles these mothers must face.
 From the class teacher, to the school nurse, to the sports team coach, some may act with hostility and disdain as soon as it’s known that a mother is not the custodial parent.